Attachment, Neurodevelopment Psychopathology (ANP)

-This 3-day course focuses on the development, prevention, and treatment of psychological disorder.
-It weaves together theory, human development, assessment, case examples, and treatment applications to reframe maladaptive behavior in terms of strategies for self-protection.
-The course focuses on development from infancy to adulthood, emphasizing the process of adaptation and developmental pathways that carry risk for psychopathology.
-The model used, the Dynamic-Maturational Model (DMM) of Attachment and Adaptation.
-The DMM is an expansion of the Bowlby-Ainsworth model to ages beyond infancy.
-The DMM is relevant to individuals who are at-risk, have been exposed to danger, display disturbed or maladaptive behavior, or are diagnosed as having a psychiatric disorder.
+This course focuses on the development, prevention and treatment of psychological disorder from infancy to adulthood.
+It weaves together theory, human development, assessment, case examples and treatment applications to reframe maladaptive behavior in terms of strategies for self-protection.
+The course emphasizes the process of adaptation and developmental pathways that carry risk for psychopathology.
+The course is aimed at professionals who work with troubled families or individuals, including, psychiatrists, psychologists, lawyers, social workers, teachers and nurses.

 - Ainsworth Strange Situation (SSP, 11-15 months)

-- Toddler CARE-Index (15-36 months)
+- Toddler CARE-Index (TCI, 16-36 months)